5 football drills to improve communications

 It is essential to have a common language for verbal communication.
 For example, have you ever wondered how professional players from different nationalities work together during a game?
 The answer is simple; they only need a few key phrases.
 Preferable, one-word instructions.
 The list below includes the most commonly used expressions:

 - Man on.
 Indicates a player in possession of the ball, or about to receive it, that an opponent is close by.
-For example, this expression is usually shouted when a player is with their back to the opposition goal, and it is about to turn, but defenders are closing down.
+For example, players shout this expression when a teammate is with their back to the opposition goal and is about to turn, but defenders are closing down.
 When players hear the instruction, they will look for a back or side pass option instead of turning.

 - Back.
 This word indicates that a teammate is open for a back pass.
 It is often used instead of Man on.

 - Switch.
 Instructs players to move the ball from one side of the field to the other.
-How the switch is done depends on the context.
+The type of switch chosen depends on the context.
 For example, it may tell the player with the ball to kick it from one side of the field to the other.
 Or, it may indicate players to change the attack to the other side of the field by moving the ball via the mid-field players.

 - Shoot.
 This command is self-explanatory.
-It is often used to ask players to finish a play rather than losing the ball and risking a counterattack.
-Other times it simply indicates an opportunity such as a goalie being out of position.
+Players shout it to ask a teammate to finish a play rather than losing the ball and risking a counterattack.
+Other times, it indicates an opportunity, such as a goalie out of position.

 - Name’s ball.
 It is a reflex to call “mine” when claiming a ball (often in airborne situations).
 Unfortunately, although it is better than saying nothing, this command is not good enough.
-At times, players may not know if a teammate or an opposition player called it.
-Therefore, referees may call a free kick if the situation is considered dangerous or an attempt to distract the opposition.
+Players may sometimes not know if a teammate or an opposition player called it.
+In addition, in some leagues (often amateur), referees call a free kick if they consider the situation dangerous or an attempt to distract the opposition.
 So, players should avoid “mine” and shout their name instead.